 Where “wagwan” comes fromEspecially popular in South London, this Jamaican English slang is used commonly in communities with Jamaican folks who live outside Jamaica.

-YOU MIGHT ALSO LIKE: how Canadian slang differs from coast to coast
+You may also like: how Canadian slang differs from coast to coast.

 Toronto slang: Yute

 The word “youth” has evolved to “yute.”
 Refers to a singular young person.
 (Who’s that yute?)

 Where “yute” comes fromA word that originated from Jamaican patois that is commonly used to refer to young people, especially when referring to a child.